-We’ve launched the Pay it Forward Program to increase access to Rivet School for all students, and to provide an alternative to traditional student loans for students who would otherwise rely on them.
+We’ve launched the Pay it Forward Program to increase access to Rivet School for all students, and to provide an alternative to unsubsidized and private student loans for students who would otherwise rely on them.

 Even if you don’t complete your intended degree with Rivet School, you are still responsible for meeting the terms of your Pay it Forward contract.

 Yes.
 The Pay it Forward program isn’t a scholarship, and participation comes with a number of responsibilities.
 For instance, if you don’t submit required materials verifying your income, or if you miss payments, you may be charged late fees, or your account can become delinquent.
 You can avoid this through clear communication with the Rivet School team, and by following the rules of the program.
 Specific fees that you can be charged are:

 Pay it Forward isn’t a traditional loan, and so it’s hard to make a direct comparison between them.
 Here are just some of the differences between Pay it Forward and a traditional loan:

 Pay it Forward: Repayment is based on the amount of funding you receive and your future earnings.